Integration-Hub-DE/datafactory-automate-deployments/README.md

 > The Service Principal must have permissions to deploy Azure Data Factory resources.

+> Required Contributor role at the target Resource Group, Subscription, or another appropriate deployment scope.

 #### Step 4 - Configure GitHub Repository Secrets

 Configure the following GitHub Secrets before running the workflow: